yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 # Cut out the censored characters only

 If you want to visualise your results, this step gets you there.
+#todo continue - how to select the correct input
 We select only the uncensored characters from text two.
 The result is only one column with different rows of Chinese characters.
 It allows scaling words by frequency in the word cloud in the next step.
 As a result, characters that appear more often appear bigger, making the results evident at first sight.

 > <hands-on-title> Select the censored characters </hands-on-title>